Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 So he put a huge amount of political capital in it.

-The problem, this the the oil in the ointment is the Israel question.
+The problem, the oil in the ointment, is the Israel question because the Iranians are fanatically obsessed with this.

-Well, I mean, Trump in this same speech said that the price for this, by the looks of it, would be that uh Iran would, of course, need to stop funding proxies and quote, finally recognize Israel's right to existence, which is going to be the real tough selling point for them, especially after the events earlier on this year.
+Well, I mean, Trump, in this same speech, said that the price for this, by the looks of it, would be that Iran would, of course, need to stop funding proxies and quote, finally recognize Israel's right to existence, which is going to be the real tough selling point for them, especially after the events earlier on this year.

-Trump, Trump does uh get a lot done, to be fair.
+Trump Trump does get a lot done, to be fair.

-So I'm gonna throw a tiny bit of shade at Trump, but uh before I do, just say he gets a lot more done than most presidents.
+So I'm going to throw a tiny bit of shade at Trump, but before I do, just say he gets a lot more done than most presidents.

 Yes.